 Commissioned by argos centre for audiovisual arts, Brussels.

-Produced by Fluentum, Berlin, and Videoart at Midnight Productions, with the support of Berlin Senate for Culture and Europe.
+Produced by Fluentum, Berlin, and Videoart at Midnight Productions, co-produced by Tannenbaum Films, with the support of Berlin Senate for Culture and Europe.

-The film will be premiered as 16mm film installation in Gernot Wieland’s solo exhibition “Square, Circle, Square” at argos centre for audiovisual arts, Brussels, 22 October 2023 – 28 January 2024.
+The film, as 2-channel 16mm film installation, premiered in Gernot Wieland’s solo exhibition “Square, Circle, Square” at argos centre for audiovisual arts, Brussels, 22 October 2023 – 28 January 2024.

 Gernot Wieland (born 1968 in Horn, Austria), studied at the Universität der Künste, Berlin and Akademie der Bildenden Künste, Vienna.
 He lives and works in Berlin.